djplaner/memex/docs/sense/Python/exploring-australian-curriculum.md

 See also: [[casa]], [[datasette]], [[australian-curriculum]], [[other-oz-curriculum-code-projects]], [[big-ideas-in-mathematics]]

+## Development log

+- 27 August 2023 - [[001-exploring-oz-dev-log]] - initial import v8.4, datasette
+- 24 September 2023 - [[002-exploring-oz-dev-log]] - importing v9, links with memex
+- 18 November 2023 - [[003-exploring-oz-dev-log]] - Experiments with [Neo4j](https://en.wikipedia.org/wiki/Neo4j) - ended in failure due to Neo4J plugin difficulties
+- 11 December 2023 - [[004-exploring-oz-dev-log]] some slow glimmers with rdflib
+- 25 December 2023 - [[005-exploring-oz-dev-log]] - generating some markdown for memex

+## What?

 The [[australian-curriculum]] defines most of what Australian school students learn.
 It is provided as [website](https://australiancurriculum.edu.au/) and related resources.
 For teachers, understanding and working with the curriculum is an essential part of their work.
 But no website can serve all the potential uses for the curriculum and its content.
-This [[casa]] serves a few purposes
+This [[casa]] serves a few purposes, including

 1. Explore how the Australian Curriculum can be made more [generative](https://djplaner.github.io/memex/sense/nodt/generativity/).
 2. Offer a purposeful reason to explore different [Python](https://www.python.org/) based technologies in service of that goal.